dplocki/podcast-downloader/README.md

 The script will download all episodes which appear in last *n* days.
 I can be use when you are downloading on regular schedule.
 The *n* number is given within the setup value: `download_from_n_days`.
 For example: `download_from_3_days` means download all episodes from last 3 days.

+## The analyze of the RSS feed

+The script is look through all the `items` nodes in RSS file.
+The `item` node can contain the `enclosure` node.
+Those nodes are used to passing the files.
+According to the convention the single `item` should contain only one `enclosure`, but script (as [the library used](https://pypi.org/project/feedparser/) under it) can handle the multiple files attached into podcast `item`.